-Parameter Value Description Time Zone User's selectable time zone The field allows you to select a different time zone.
+Parameter Value Description Time Zone User's selectable time zone T The field allows you to select a different time zone.
 Sync Mode Manual Auto Manual: input the time parameters by yourself Auto: it will automatically sync with time source.
 NTP and GPS can be selected.
-Interval (sec) 60 to 2592000 How long to sync the time source Source NTP Server GPS How to sync the time clock Time Sever IP or Domain address (e.g., 192.168.1.1 or pool.ntp.org) This field is required to specify your time server's IP or domain name if you choose the NTP server as the source
+NOTE: When the Auto mode is selected, in general, it takes 2 to 4 minutes.
+If the satellite search is slower, it could take up to 12 minutes (worst-case scenario) Interval (sec) 60 to 2592000 How long to sync the time source Source NTP Server GPS How to sync the time clock Time Sever IP or Domain address (e.g., 192.168.1.1 or pool.ntp.org) This field is required to specify your time server's IP or domain name if you choose the NTP server as the source